ColbyWTaylor/content/src/content/lesson/sorting-algorithms-explanied-in-javascript.md

 };
 ```
 [[info]]
-| :tv: In this link, you will find [a relly good 3 min video explanation](https://www.youtube.com/watch?v=g-PGLbMth_g) about the selection sort algorithm.
+| :tv: In this link, you will find [a really good 3 min video explanation](https://www.youtube.com/watch?v=g-PGLbMth_g) about the selection sort algorithm.

 ### Cocktail Shaker Sorting

-Cocktail Shaker works in both fronts at the same time: It looks for the biggest value scanning from left to right and it also looks for the smallest one when its coming back from right to left.
+Cocktail Shaker works in both fronts at the same time: It looks for the biggest value scanning from left to right and it also looks for the smallest one when it is coming back from right to left.
 It has 2 walls  (both for each side of the list), and both walls keep shrinking until they hit each other, when that happens the array is fully sorted.

 ![Selection Sort Explained](https://ucarecdn.com/6d44c6a9-7f32-4b0e-86d7-1a210c3a5f4a/)
 In javascript: